Finding postpartum contraception that is right for you is an important part of your postnatal care.

 - Condoms – condoms are a safe and affordable option and can be used at any time.

 - Emergency contraceptive pill – the ECP can be used any time after delivery and can be taken up to three days after sex.
-The ECP is less effective for women who weigh more than 70kg - an emergency IUD is best in this instance.
+The ECP is less effective for those who weigh more than 70kg - an emergency IUD is best in this instance.

 Other methods of contraception